lehel-twilio/plugin-whispers/README.md

-Set your accountSid and serviceBaseURL in process.env.accountSid and process.env.serviceBaseUrl
+Set your accountSid and serviceBaseURL in /public/appConfig.js

 To build, run npm run build.